-All this endless banter about your cat’s behavior and propensities just means that having a clean litter box and a tidy home is not just something you’d want.
+All this endless banter about your cat’s behavior and propensities just means that having a clean litter box for large cats and a tidy home is not just something you’d want.
 It’s something that your furry friend will want, too.

 THE NEED FOR A CAT LITTER THAT DOESN’T STICK TO PAWS

 Having gone through all the list of things that your pet is fond of versus those that it is averse to, choosing the right litter product is a crucial point of contention.
 Choosing a low tracking cat litter that doesn’t stick to paws is one important consideration because of many reasons.

 First, litter that sticks to the paws would be hard to shake off even if you’ve got a mat for your cat’s walk from its box to your floor.
 Once the litter gets stuck, just imagine all the tracks that your cat is going to make on your floor and all those spaces it would be going to.
 Imagine the amount of cleaning you have to do and how unsightly your home is going to be if you don’t.